-I am chair of the new early modern module, A223: Early Modern Europe: Society and Culture, 1500-1780.
+I am chair of the early modern module, A223: Early Modern Europe: Society and Culture, 1500-1780.
 I wrote several of the module's chapters, as well as writing and presenting various associated audios and films.
-I am also contributing to a new level 1 course, A111: Discovering the Arts and Humanities.
+I have also contributed to the new level 1 course, A111: Discovering the Arts and Humanities.
 I am currently writing material for the History MA.

 I have previously chaired A200: Exploring History: Medieval to Modern, 1400-1900 and Y180: Making Sense of the Arts.
 I have also taught and examined for A218: Medicine and Society in Europe 1500-1930.

-I welcome PhD proposals in particular on early modern women and gender, sixteenth-century political and religious culture, as well as early modern correspondence.
-Details about my current PhD students can be found here.
+I welcome PhD proposals in particular on early modern women and gender, sixteenth-century political and religious culture, as well as early modern correspondence and receipts.

-I have extensive media training, as in January 2013 I was selected out of two thousand applicants to receive specialist training as a BBC ‘Expert Women’.
+I have extensive media training, as in January 2013 I was selected out of two thousand applicants to receive specialist training as a BBC ‘Expert Woman’.
 Follow this link for details about my recent appearance on BBC R4’s Woman’s Hour.
 For further information about my media work and my new podcast series, see my personal webpage, http://gemmaallen.com/.
 You can also find me on Twitter, @DrGemmaAllen.

-I am a collaborative project director for the WEMLO (Women's Early Modern Letters Online) project: http://blogs.plymouth.ac.uk/wemlo/projects/collaborating_projects/
+I was a collaborative project director for the WEMLO (Women's Early Modern Letters Online) project, now embedded as part of the Cultures of Knowledge project.

 |Gender in the Humanities Research Group||Group||Faculty of Arts|